Enough

 To his credit, my stepfather spent his final years trying to make it right.
 I appreciated it, but by then, I’d already long ago learned how to give myself closure.

 And if the day comes when the parent is truly healthy and stable, we’ll support that reunification wholeheartedly.
-But not at the cost of their safety or the truth.

-And when we refuse to pretend otherwise...oh, the humanity.
+It takes consistent, genuine effort, and when we refuse to pretend otherwise...oh, the humanity.

 He never said, “You’re dead to me,” like one of them did.